Social Media

 Family LifePost Category - Family LifeFamily Life

-All you need to know about the Qixi Festival 2023 in Singapore.
-Falling on the 7th day of the 7th lunar month on 22 August 2023, the Double Seventh Festival (aka Chinese Valentine’s Day) is being revived in Singapore with fun Qixi activities and a carnival in Chinatown!
+All you need to know about the 2026 Qixi Festival in Singapore.
+Falling on the 7th day of the 7th lunar month on 19 August 2026, the Qixi Festival is also known as the Double Seventh Festival, Chinese Valentine’s Day or Qiqiao Festival.

-The Qixi Festival 2023 in Singapore is being revived after being almost forgotten for decades — it is said to have been grander than Chinese New Year and one of eight staple Chinese festivals celebrated in Singapore since the mid-1800 originating in China.
-The Qixi Festival (七夕节) is centred on the practice of participants wishing upon the stars under the night sky — it is apparently not as many believe, the Chinese version of Valentine’s Day despite the Qixi origin story of two star-crossed lovers.
-Over the years, the Qixi Festival has faded into obscurity outside of China with many unaware of its existence or the meaning behind its traditions.
-Let’s take a look at Qixi, a festival that is full of history and culture and we’ll see how it is celebrated in Singapore as Qixi Fest this year with free Qixi boat tours, activities and cooking demos and a mega carnival in Chinatown!
+The Qixi Festival 2026 in Singapore is being revived after being almost forgotten for decades — it is said to have been grander than Chinese New Year and one of the eight staple Chinese festivals celebrated in Singapore since the mid-1800, originating in China.
+The Qixi Festival (七夕节) is centred on the practice of participants wishing upon the stars under the night sky — it is apparently not as many believe, the Chinese version of Valentine’s Day, despite the Qixi origin story of two star-crossed lovers.
+Over the years, the Qixi Festival has faded into obscurity outside of China, with many unaware of its existence or the meaning behind its traditions.
+Let’s take a look at Qixi, a festival that is full of history and culture, and we’ll see how it is celebrated in Singapore.
+Read till the end for Qixi Festival events happening in Singapore this year.

-Read More: Best Restaurants in Singapore for Date Night
+Read more: Best Romantic Restaurants In Singapore For Date Nights

 Image credit: Peakpx